desandro/masonry-docs/notes.md

 isRTL removed, use `isOriginLeft: false` instead layout method renamed to `layoutItems`
-Corner stamp is now integrated as `stamp` option and `stamp` method
+Corner stamp is now integrated as `stamp` option and `stamp` method isResizable -> isResizeBound jQuery animation has been removed.
+This means no animation for in IE8 and IE9